 - Alexander (John) collection (PA 2001-006).
 Collection of Dame Judith Anderson’s memorabilia.
 Collection includes her unpublished autobiography dictated to Robert Wallsten, letters, photographs, clippings and scripts.

 - Florey (Robert) sound recording collection (PA 2001-001).
 Film director Robert Florey’s collection of early French 78 rpm recordings.
 The collection includes many French popular recordings from 1900 to 1940, including recordings by Dramen, Polin, Felix Mayol, Mistinguett, Charlus, Berard, and Chevalier among others.
-The collection is currently being cataloged in the UCSB Library catalog.
+The collection is currently being cataloged in UCSB Library Search.

 - Hilly (John) collection (PA 2000-017).
 Recordings of several radio shows guest-starring John Hilly, an Assistant US Attorney for the Southern District of New York.
 The collection includes one episode of Hi Jinx and seven of the show Gangbusters.
 Most of the shows are about prosecuting mobsters and bootleggers.
-Discs are cataloged in the UCSB Library catalog.
+Discs are cataloged in UCSB Library Search.
 Search under Hilly, John, C.

 - Clovis (Hall) papers (PA Mss 30).
 Hall Clovis and Eleanor Steele performed as the vocal duo Clovis-Steele and concertized in the 1930s.
 Included in the collection are manuscripts of music composed for them by Mario Castelnuovo-Tedesco, Darius Milhaud, Jeno Takacs, Katherine Ruth Heyman, and Harry Thacker (H.T.)
 Burleigh as well as manuscripts of arrangements and other original compositions.
 Also included are copies of their recordings, programs, clippings, and photos.
 An inventory and listening copies are in preparation.